M-Switch EncryptionEcryption/Decryption Add-on for M-Switch MTAs and Gateways

-The simplest way to deploy M-Switch Encryption is in a pair-wise configuration, where messages are encrypted by one M-Switch Encryption Server and then decrypted by its peer.
+The simplest way to deploy M-Switch servers with the Encryption add-on is in a pair-wise configuration, where messages are encrypted by one server and then decrypted by its peer.
 This provides a setup where messages between a pair of MTAs, possibly with other MTAs in between that switch the encrypted messages, support end points which do not encrypt messages.

 Server to Client Operation

-M-Switch Encryption can also be used in an asymmetrical configuration as shown above.
+M-Switch servers with the Encryption add-on can also be used in an asymmetrical configuration as shown below.
 As with the symmetric configuration, one side of the system is unencrypted.
 However, on the encrypted side, encryption is handled at the client level.
 This might be used to support a mix of organizations where some use client encryption and others do not.

-When it receives an encrypted message from a client, M-Switch Encryption will need to decrypt it.
+When it receives an encrypted message from a client, the M-Switch Encryption add-on will need to decrypt it.
 An encrypted message will be encrypted for a number of recipients, using the public key of that recipient.
-This means that the sender needs to encrypt the message for the specific instance of M-Switch Encryption.
-This is often achieved by the user “cc’ing the gateway” which is a practical although not entirely desirable approach.
+This means that the sender needs to encrypt the message for the specific instance of the Encryption equipped server.
+This is often achieved by the user copying the gateway, which is a practical although not entirely desirable approach.

-When encrypting a message for an end client, M-Switch will need the public key for that user.
-It obtain this key by lookup in a local database based on the recipient’s address.
+When encrypting a message for an end client, the M-Switch server will need the public key for that user.
+It obtains this key by lookup in a local database based on the recipient’s address.
 This database can be manually populated or automatically by caching of a certificate, from when that user has sent a signed message.

 Supported Protocols and Options

-The second type is STANAG 4406 encryption for use with STANAG 4406 military messaging (M-Switch X.400).
+The second type is STANAG 4406 encryption for use with STANAG 4406 military messaging.
 This uses a technique called "triple wrap" where there are three layers: